Studentidrettsforbundet/studentidrett-frontend/README.md

 # Studentidrett-front end

-This project is created for NSI (Norsk Student Idrett) during the NTNU course TDT4290 - Costumer-driven project by group 14, fall 2020.
+This the front end code for a web application created for NSI (Norsk Student Idrett) during the NTNU course TDT4290 - Costumer-driven project by group 14, fall 2020.

 The project is a webapplication consisiting of two main features:
 - Browse student sports